16 Top-Rated Things to Do in Westport, CT

 Established in 1973, the Levitt, as it's known by locals, has hosted more than 1.5 million guests at its "50 Free Nights under the Stars" concerts, and it's home to one of the country's largest free outdoor festivals.

 Bring a picnic blanket, beach chair, and some nibbles.
 Oh, and don't forget bug spray.
 Then, sit back and prepare to be fully entertained.
 You'll find concerts ranging from jazz to folk to pop to rock.
 Actors and dancers have also been known to take to the stage.
+If you're a local, this is one of the best places to visit during summer.

 Address: 40 Jessup Road, Westport, Connecticut